slayer6409/Emergency-Dice-Updated/README.md

 * Heals all alive players and restores their batteries in every item
 * Gives you infinite stamina
 * Teleports you to the ship with your items
+* Spawns a random item from the shop

 ### Mixed